Xplor8r/Xplor8r.github.io/_posts/2019-04-14-react_bootstrap_reactstrap.markdown

 Bootstrap depends on jQuery for powering specific user interface components.
 React uses a declarative approach for updating the DOM while jQuery directly manipulates the DOM.
 This only leaves room for using Bootstrap for the responsive 12 column grid and a couple other components that don't use jQuery.

 Inorder to fully connect React and Bootstrap there are several libraries to choose from.
-The reactstrap Library is a very popular choice that is in active development and built for the most recent version of Bootstrap.
+The reactstrap library is a very popular choice that is in active development and built for the most recent version of Bootstrap.

 Installing the reactstrap library is simply done using npm:

 `npm install --save reactstrap@next`